 12.13 Members of committees should progress QUT's objectives, including promoting its agreed strategic directions and shaping its culture, through effective communication with the University community and other stakeholders.

 12.14 The University provides an indemnity to all officers of the University serving on its committees, including to non-staff members and to the secretary, where they have diligently and conscientiously endeavoured to carry out their duties (A/7.1).

 13.1 QUT reimburses all reasonable travel, accommodation and sustenance expenses incurred by any Council member or external committee member in the performance of that member's duties.

-13.2 If a question arises as to the reasonableness of any expenses incurred by any Council member, or whether an expense was incurred in the performance of a member's duties, Chancellor's Committee determines the matter.
+13.2 If a question arises as to the reasonableness of any expenses incurred by any Council member, or whether an expense was incurred in the performance of a member's duties, Governance, Nominations and Remuneration Committee determines the matter.